BioinfoUNIBA/REDInet/README.md

 ## **Required Softwares**:
 REDInet runs on Tabix indexed REDItools output tables.
 Both REDInet and REDItools should be installed in a dedicated Anacoda or Miniconda environment.
 To create a the required enviroment:
-1) Install Anaconda or Miniconda following the instructions: <br />
+1) Install Anaconda or Miniconda following the instructions at: <br />
   Anaconda <br />

             https://docs.anaconda.com/free/anaconda/install/linux